Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Nerfs
  * Unholy Matrimony (event): New event at game start that will give a purge speed penalty to all players (AIs not included) with the following combinations:
-   * Necrophage and Fanatical Purifier -30%
+   * Necrophage and Fanatical Purifier -25%
-   * Necrophage and Barbaric Despoiler -20%
+   * Necrophage and Barbaric Despoiler -15%
  * Crime/Deviancy per pop: 2.2 from 2
  * Base Leader skill cap: 4 from 5
+ * STARBASE_CAPACITY_SYSTEM_MULT: 0.08 from 0.1
+ * Capacity Subsidies: +40% energy from jobs from +50%

 ### Boosts
  * Leadership max cap: 15 from 10